-With one exception, every year since 1977 I have run a ten-week undergraduate research program in mathematics at the University of Minnesota Duluth.
+With a few exceptions, every year since 1977 I have run a ten-week undergraduate research program in mathematics at the University of Minnesota Duluth.
 Graph theory, combinatorics and number theory provide the source of most of the problems.
 Recent programs have had 8-10 undergraduates along with two former participants who act as research advisers and a dozen or so former program participants who visit for a week or more during the program.
-Typically, about 90 applications are received each year.
+In recnt years the number of applications ranges from 150-200.

 One of the highlights of the summer is "Beatles night."
 On this occasion everyone comes to my home for dinner and to watch videos.
 In the early years of the program I showed various clips of the Beatles but it has gradually evolved to include videos featuring former program participants.
 One is of Melanie Wood on the syndicated TV program "To Tell the Truth" where panel members try to guess which of three young women is the real Melanie Wood, who was the first girl to represent the United States in the International Mathematical Olympiad Competition.
 Another is of Melody Chan playing the violin at Carnegie Hall with Itzhak Perlman and one other violinist and broadcast on PBS.
 Pat Headley appears on both "Jeopardy."
 Headley and Nathan Kaplan both were on "Who Wants to be a Millionaire."
 Alison Miller is shown finishing third in the 2000 National Spelling Bee broadcast on ESPN.